smarthomej/addons/bundles/org.smarthomej.binding.telenot/README.md

 # Telenot Binding

-_The Telenot binding connects the Telenot Complex 400 to openhab._
+_The Telenot binding connects the Telenot Complex 400 to openHAB or compatible systems._

 _It is able to read the states of the contacts and the security areas._